3 Essential Design Trends, October 2019

 Dark and Moody

+Dark and moody website themes have a sleek look and aura of mystery that seems to instantly jump out.
+This trend really pops right now because light and white minimalism or bright, bold color palettes have been so dominant.
+It makes dark themes stand out even more.
+Each of these examples does it in a similar, but different way.
+Warped Cigars uses a black and white theme with bold, beautiful typography.
+Images lack color and also have a bit of a black overlay to give more room to text elements and contribute to readability.
+Vandal uses a combination of intriguing images in dark lighting.
+Each looks like it was taken in a dark room.
+Images and a dark scheme are magnified with gold accents, lettering, and lines that create a regal feel of elegance and mystery.
 Hype uses a fairly traditional dark scheme with a slider of images with a dark overlay for highlight text elements.
 Images are both color and black and white as the slider almost allows the dark, moody scheme to flip for a moment (depending on the image) and draw you back in for another glance.
 The image selections here also contribute to the moody feel of the website project.

+If you clicked through the examples above you might have uncovered another trend.
+There’s a growing number of websites using oversized cursor circles that help user discover interactive elements.
+Several of these examples use them and it’s starting to show up on all kinds of websites.
 What you see is often a large circle that moves with the mouse on the screen.
 It might activate hover states of other elements or help you find fun divots to explore.
 And now that you are aware of this little goodie, take note of how often you are finding it when you browse the web.